Taiga0200/Msg-System-for-DBM/README.md

-# Msg-System-for-DBM
+# Information
-This is a MSG system for dbm.
+Please do not delete any comments or actions! this is made for discord bot maker (dbm)
+Sys made by: Taiga#0200